IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv-wc.md

 * [Data Legend Grouping](charts/features/chart-data-legend.md#{PlatformLower}-data-legend-grouping) & [Data Tooltip Grouping](charts/features/chart-data-tooltip.md#{PlatformLower}-data-tooltip-grouping-for-data-chart) - New grouping feature added.
 The property `GroupRowVisible` toggles grouping with each series opting in can assign group text via the `DataLegendGroup` property.
 If the same value is applied to more than one series then they will appear grouped.
 Useful for large datasets that need to be categorized and organized for all users.

 - [Chart Selection](charts/features/chart-data-selection.md) - New series selection styling.
 This is adopted broadly across all category, financial and radial series for `CategoryChart` and `XamDataChart`.
 Series can be clicked and shown a different color, brightened or faded, and focus outlines.
 Manage which items are effected through individual series or entire data item.
 Multiple series and markers are supported.
-Useful for illustrating various differences or similarities between values of a partcular dataitem.
-Also  `SelectedSeriesItemsChanged` event and `SelectedSeriesItems` are available for additional help to build out robust business requirements surrouding other actions that can take place within an application such as a popup or other screen with data analysis based on the selection.
+Useful for illustrating various differences or similarities between values of a particular dataitem.
+Also  `SelectedSeriesItemsChanged` event and `SelectedSeriesItems` are available for additional help to build out robust business requirements surrounding other actions that can take place within an application such as a popup or other screen with data analysis based on the selection.

 - [Proportional Category Angle Axis](charts/types/radial-chart.md) - New axes for the Radial Pie Series in the `XamDataChart`, to enable creating pie charts in the allowing robust visualizations using all the added power of the data chart.